mylokaye/mylokaye/README.md

 - 👋 Hi, I’m @mylokaye
-- 👀 I’m interested in developing human centered apps for iPhone.
+- 👀 I’m interested in developing human centered experiences across Dynamics 365: Customer Insights.
-- 🌱 I’m currently learning Python, Swift.
-- 💞️ I’m looking to collaborate on start-ups and apps which put UX first.
-- 📫 Visit my site to get in touch: https://mylokaye.tech or by drone site https://www.mylo-kaye-aerial.com
+- 📫 Visit my site to get in touch: https://mylokaye.tech or my content site https://www.mylokaye.com

 <!---
 mylokaye/mylokaye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.